SolidBlock-cn/mishanguc/UpdateLog-en.md

     - Relevant block and item tag `mishanguc:colored` is also added.
     - Colored block displays its nearest `MapColor` when displaying on map.
 - Some block items can be burnt in furnace.
-- **Changed the id of hung sign block entity type, which means all existing texts of hung sign blocks in old versions will disappear.
-Therefore, after updating this mod and before entering world, if there is any hung sign blocks, it is recommended to replace all strings `"hung_block_entity"` with `"hung_sign_block_entity"` in chunk NBT data with tools such as NBTExplorer.**
+- Changed the id of hung sign block entity type, with the limited compatibility for the old ID.
 - When adding a text in the text edit screen, if any text is selected, the added text format is the same as the selected one, instead of default format.
 - The `-pattern` option has more pattern names, including `ulb`, `urb`, `ult`, `urt`.
 - Slightly enlarged the display size of `-pattern circle` and `-pattern ban`.